 Co-authors of the study include Margaret Stanton, who received her Ph.D. in biology in 2011, Eric M. Patterson, a biology department Ph.D. candidate, Elisa Bienenstock, a School of Nursing & Health Studies associate professor of human science, and Lisa Singh, associate professor in the computer science department.

-A number of national news organizations wrote about the research, including USA TODAY.
+A number of national news organizations wrote about the research, including this USA TODAY article.

 Unique to Dolphins

 In virtually all other cases of animal tool-use or cultural behavior, the authors say, all members of the group participate.
 But this is not the case with the dolphins they studied.

 The researchers examined the social networks of sponger and non-sponger bottlenose dolphins in Shark Bay, Australia, for more than 20 years, and found this preference for spongers to associate with other spongers in every single analysis.